 Whereas SSRS is considered as a reliable reporting solution for paginated reports using structured data.

-Let’s take the SSRS vs Power BI comparison to the next level and understand why Power BI makes the top choice.
+Let’s take the SSRS vs Power BI comparison to the next level and understand why Power BI is the top choice.

-With Power BI in reporting services, you get access to dynamic dashboards & reports that sync data from the sources in real time.
+With Power BI in Reporting Services, you get access to dynamic dashboards & reports that sync data from sources in real time.
 These visualizations and reports can further be customized to help you make better decisions.

 You don’t need to rely solely on the technical teams to draw data insights.
 No matter if you are technical or non-technical – Power BI and reporting services make it all easier for you.